 When will ART be available?

-Right now ART is in pre-alpha.
+Right now ART is in alpha testing.
 From past experience, we prefer not to make any predictions about release date until we’re much closer to release, and there’s still a lot of work to be done before ART is production-ready.

 What platforms and versions of Maya will ART be available for?